SecUSo/privacy-friendly-battleship/README.md

 This application has been developed to provide a Privacy Friendly App as alternative to permission demanding Android-Apps.
 Privacy Friendly Apps are a group of Android applications which are optimized regarding privacy.
 Further information can be found on [secuso.org/pfa](https://www.secuso.org/pfa)

-## Download and more Information
+## Building

-Further development requires Android Studio, we recommend to use at least version 2.2.3
+Further development requires Android Studio, we recommend to use the latest version.

 ### API Reference